dverstandig/4180-Smart-Alarm-Clock/README.md

 ```
 pyuic5 mainwindow.ui > mainwindow_auto.py
 ```
 As a debug step, I often ran the GUI code on my personal machine to preview any functionalities I implemented.
-To do so, create a main.py file to run the PyQt application
+To do so, create a main.py file to run the PyQt application.
+The following code serves as a good skeleton file when building the functionality of the other widgets in your GUI:

 ``` python
 import sys